We will be closed on 11/23 and 11/24 for Thanksgiving. Enjoy your holiday!

 Our housemade soda syrups are made from fresh ingredients and organic sugar.
 We mix them to order by the glass in traditional soda fountain style.

 We offer beer in 125mL tasters and full pours to drink here, as well as 500mL bottles and 2L growlers to bring home with you.
 Our selection of beer is a constant rotation and you'll rarely see the same lineup on two subsequent visits.
 When you get here we suggest ordering a sample flight of the beers we currently have on tap.
 Once you've had a chance to taste, perhaps put an order in for some growlers to go and a pint to savor while you're waiting for your order to be filled.
 Your growlers will be waiting for you at the register whenever you're ready to depart.

 We have some seating available at the bar for those visiting in ones and twos and tables around the corner for those in larger parties.
 We do our best to make it back to the tables to clear your empties and take additional orders, but when things get busy your best bet is to come order at the bar.

 We don't serve food in our taproom.
 Our focus is on making the best beer we possibly can.
 However, you are more than welcome to bring food with you to nosh on while you're here.
-There are a number of restaurants to order from within a small radius of our location, there's a full supermarket within easy walking distance and we invite food trucks to park in our lot from time to time.
+There are a number of restaurants to order from within a small radius of our location, there's a full supermarket within easy walking distance and we invite food trucks and pop-up restaurants to serve up eats from time to time.